On the bound states of magnetic Laplacians on wedges: Magnetic Hamiltonians on wedge-type structures

 The bottoms of the essential spectra for $\OpR$ and $\OpD$ are denoted by

-In Theorem~\ref{thm:ess} we provide variational characterisations for $\ThR$ and $\ThD$.
+In Theorem~\ref{thm:ess} we provide the variational characterisations for $\ThR$ and $\ThD$ which will be used throughout the paper.
 For the major part of our discussion it is only important to know that these thresholds do not depend on the aperture $\phi\in(0,\pi]$ of the wedge.
 Note also that in the Neumann case, $\beta=0$, we have $\ThN := \Th_{{\rm R},0} \approx 0.5901$ according to~\cite[Sec.
 II]{J01}.
-We remark that in the Robin setting a characterisation as in Theorem~\ref{thm:ess} can be found in~\cite{K06}.
+The constant $\Th_0$ is usually referred to as \emph{de Gennes constant} and is characterized via the lowest eigenvalue of the shifted harmonic oscillator on the half-line; \cf~Appendix~\ref{app}.

-\subsection{Main results}
+\section{Main results}

 As indicated in the abstract, the results of this paper are mainly connected with and motivated by the conjecture ~\cite[Conj.
-8.10]{R}, namely
+4.4.1]{FH} (see also~\cite[Rem.
+2.4]{B05}), namely